This post was last updated on 3/29/21.

-It seems like almost every day we get a question from a client asking: "Can you set person X’s role to System Administrator so they can see everything?”
+It seems like almost every day we get a question from a client along the lines of, “Can you set person X’s role to System Administrator so they can see everything?”

 Let’s start with some basic definitions: